TouchTone/make_contact/README.md

 # make_contact

+This was found on the web at http://pastebin.com/UYzmT5X9, and assumed to be Open Source.
+I fixed some problems and added some features, main credit to the original uploader.

 ## Instructions on how to use the make_contact.py script

 make_contact.py tries to make a nice-looking contact sheet for a folder full of